Nature and Country Living

 Fee: $5.00 plus $15.00 for each block maker ordered

-318 Nature Explorations Through the Seasons Instructor: Nancy Wottrich, environmental educator
+318 Nature Explorations Through the Seasons Instructor: Nancy Wottrich, Environmental Educator, This class is full

 This course consists of five guided walks to discover the amazing occurrences in the natural world over a 5-month period.
 Each month we will look at (or listen to, or smell or taste) whatever attracts our attention as we wander the fields and forests.
 We will visit a different local natural area each month (within a 30 -45-minute drive from Montrose).
 There will be a fair amount of walking on uneven surfaces during each class, with stops interspersed to examine, identify, (photograph if you want) and ponder what we find.
 The pace is not rushed – we are out to discover the natural world across the seasons, but expect to walk a few miles each class.
 Participants will receive more information on location and how to prepare prior to the first class.

 Five Fridays, February 16, March 16, April 20, May 18, June 15, 9:00 am until 12:00 pm (noon)